 Cocktails and Dinner

 There’s a speakeasy feel to the basement bar at Goose & Gander, which occupies a Prohibition-era bungalow a block off Main Street.
 The mixologists here turn out the classics plus more than a dozen specialty cocktails – the Angry Moscow Mule, with ginger, lime, bitters, and ginger beer, is a regulars’ favorite.
 Have your cocktail in the garden patio if the weather’s nice, but still check out the bar.

 For dinner you can stay at Goose & Gander (salads, burgers, steaks, and chops) or dine at The Charter Oak (seasonal California cuisine) or Press (Modern American with French flourishes, plus steaks).
 Or drop by Cook St. Helena or Farmstead at Long Meadow Ranch (whichever you didn’t lunch at).
 Locals with kids in tow often head to Tra Vigne Pizzeria.

-This story first appeared online in 2017; it was fact-checked and updated in 2021.
+This story first appeared online in 2017; it was most recently updated in 2023.